ssilve1989/NLPChallege/README.md

 **Task 3**
 ----------

+Commit: Master branch contains the most up to date code.

 1. Modify your program from #2 to use "nlp_data.zip" as its input.
 Use a thread pool to parallelize the processing of the text files contained in the zip.
 Aggregate the results and modify the output schema accordingly.

 This task introduces a series of files to be read in parallel.
 The biggest change here is to `ChallengeTask.runTask()`.
 This method now creates a thread pool whose size is equal to the amount of files to be processed.
 I use the Java 8 `Future`class to process all the data in parallel and when the computation is complete we render the data into XML.
 It also utilizes a threadsafe collection `LinkedBlockingDeque'